Una (film)

 Una is a 2016 drama film directed by Benedict Andrews based upon the play Blackbird by David Harrower, who also wrote the film's screenplay.
 It stars Rooney Mara, Ben Mendelsohn, Riz Ahmed, Ruby Stokes, Tara Fitzgerald, Natasha Little, and Tobias Menzies.
+The film focuses on the titular character, who confronts the man who groomed and abused her as a child many years earlier.

-The film had its world premiere at the Telluride Film Festival on September 2, 2016.
+The film had its world premiere at the 43rd Telluride Film Festival on September 2, 2016.
 It was released in the United Kingdom on September 1, 2017, by Thunderbird Releasing and in the United States on October 6, 2017, by Swen.

 Plot

-A young woman, Una, arrives unexpectedly at an older man's workplace looking for the truth behind the three-month sexual relationship that occurred when she was a 13-year-old child and he was a next-door neighbor and trusted friend of her father.
-Over the course of the movie, it's shown in flashback what happened: The two planned to elope abroad, but the night before they were to take a ferry, Ray takes her virginity in a coast hotel room.
-He leaves the room afterwards and Una, believing he abandoned her, wanders the streets distraught and bewildered, to be returned home by police.
+A young woman, Una Spencer, goes to the office of Peter Trevelyan, a manager at a large warehouse, to his shock.

-Ray served four years in jail for his crime, treated as the lowest form of humanity by fellow inmates.
-Having changed his name from "Ray" to "Peter Trevelyan," he has risen to management level in a large warehouse.
-Meanwhile, Una grew up lonely and confused, living with her mother in the same house they lived in before the incident, and in her adulthood, now takes solace in going out for one-night stands and returning home before dawn.
+Flashbacks show that Peter used to be named Ray Brooks, and was the next-door neighbor and trusted friend of Una's father.
+Ray groomed the 13-year-old Una into a three month relationship.
+The two planned to elope to Europe, but the night before they were to take a ferry, Ray takes her virginity in a coast hotel room.
+He leaves the room afterwards; Una, believing he abandoned her, wanders the streets distraught and bewildered, to be returned home by police after she shares what had happened to her.

-Una finds where he works through a newspaper photograph and confronts him.
-She is still emotionally wounded from what happened.
-Instead of empathizing with her, Ray at first fears she may want to damage his career or even kill him.
+Ray is arrested and serves four years in jail for his crime.
+Una grows up lonely and confused, believing she was in love with Ray and feeling more hurt by him abandoning her than by his abuse.
+She is ostracized by her peers and her father turns violent out of rage towards Ray before he passes away years later due to an accident at home.
+As an adult fifteen years later, she lives with her mother and takes solace in going out for one-night stands, unable to form a lasting relationship due to the trauma of her abuse.
+Meanwhile, Ray, as Peter, finds success in his career and has since married.
+Una finds where he works through a newspaper photograph and travels to the warehouse.

+After Ray brings her to the warehouse's locker room, Una, still emotionally wounded from the abuse, confronts him.
+Ray is dismissive and defensive and fears she may want to damage his career or even kill him.
 Ray leaves the room to attend a critical staff meeting, where he must announce cutbacks and layoffs to employees.
-He was supposed to do the PR-friendly talk but instead tells his coworkers that management wanted him to generate a list of people to fire.
+Rattled by Una's presence, he instead tells his coworkers that management wanted him to generate a list of people to fire.
 He then leaves abruptly, and hides from angry executives and his fellow staff members.
-Una finds him.